johannes-skog/sentiment/README.md

 python src/train_lightning.py --config config.yaml
 ```

 This training version is using Low-Rank Adaptation to train only rank-decompostion matrices attached to specific layers in the network, the orignial weights of the network are frozen.
 This training version is also using cosine-scheduler for the learning rate.
+16 bit precision used during training.

 ### Package the model and requirements into a mar-file to make it available for torchserve, fetch the model from azureml models
 ```